ruf-io/demo-hugo-cms/site/content/_index.md

         - text: Docs / Materialize CDC
           url: https://materialize.com/docs/connect/materialize-cdc/#main
       widget: sources
-    - title: Create Real-Time Materialized Views
+    - title: Define Materialized Views in SQL
-      body: Materialize allows you to query, join, and transform data sources in standard SQL - and presents the results as incrementally-updated Materialized views.
-Queries are maintained and continually updated as new data streams in.
+      body: Join, aggregate, transform and filter your data sources in standard SQL - Materialize maintains the results as incrementally-updated Materialized views.
+Views are continually kept up-to-date as new data streams in.
       reference_links:
         - text: Docs / What is Materialize?